glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Our current [list of starter games are here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#starter-games--thimble-tutorials)

-To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game and contribute it to the games section of our codebase via a pull request.
-[See below for more details](#how-to-contribute-games-and-code-based-resources).
+To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game in your own repository and let us know about it by creating an issue.

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ### Guidelines for Contributing games